 A rather endearing and genteel practice seen throughout India (and to a lesser extent in other parts of Asia) is that of male friends, children and adults alike, walking hand in hand.
 It’s a sad indictment of our western preconceptions that such an unselfconscious act of friendship actually merits comment.

 Being one of the twelve holiest sites for Shiva devotees (inadvertently we appear to be doing the tour), Omkareshwar is a dry town.
-Whilst alcohol is taboo charas certainly isn’t with sadhus and yogis contentedly puffing on their chillums and bhang sold openly from pan stalls.
-Although it lacks Varanasi’s mystic lost-in-time air it is definitely a chilled place to kick-back for a few days, take some
+Whilst alcohol is taboo, charas certainly isn’t with sadhus and yogis contentedly puffing on their chillums, and bhang sold openly from pan stalls.
+Although it lacks Varanasi’s mystic lost-in-time air it is definitely a chilled place to kick-back for a few days,

 Sari-clad and made-up Hijra are encountered on many train journeys; these may be transvestites, transgenders or, very rarely these days, eunuchs who in no uncertain terms expect some baksheesh.
 You may be woken from your rocking slumber by claps in your ear or even by a violent shaking to be faced with a painted man demanding ten rupees; many take rejection poorly.
 Apparently donating to Hijra (and many locals do) brings good fortune, but we stick to donating a few rupees to the ragged urchins who crawl along the filthy train floor removing litter – at least the money isn’t going on cosmetics.

-listed complexes.
-Ellora won out and we amazed ourselves at easily spending four hours hiking between and wandering around the temples chiseled over 500 years into the escarpment face.
+World Heritage listed complexes.
+Ellora won out and we amazed ourselves at easily spending four hours hiking between, and wandering around, the temples chiseled - over 500 years - into the escarpment face.
 Indeed, the musical cave (no. 10, Buddhist) with its ribbed vaulted ceiling and wonderful sonorous acoustics, and the Kailasa temple (no. 16, Hindu) – the world’s largest monolithic structure – alone were worth the 250 rps entrance fee; whilst the elaborate carving of the Jain section is stunning.
-If these temples had been constructed in vacant space by placing ornate stone on ornate stone they would be mightily impressive, but the spatial foresight, planning and skill to excavate into a solid wall of rock and in your wake leave such majesty defies belief.
+If these temples had been constructed in vacant space by placing ornate stone on ornate stone they would be mightily impressive, but the spatial foresight, planning and skill required, to excavate into a solid wall of rock and in your wake leave such majesty defies belief.

 In many towns and cities obtaining a room without a television is almost impossible.
 Of course when you are compelled to have one it does, at some stage, get watched.
 An extremely common advert for !dea mobile phones features a cast of characters singing an annoyingly catchy ditty; this has caught on majorly and most days, much to Ali’s delight, you’ll pass children or youths in the street singing “Hello honey bunny, you’re my pumpkin pumpkin”.